Sara Sheehy worked in partnership with Visit Idaho to create this Travel Tip.

 During the Folklife Fair competitive wool judging takes place near the fairgrounds.
 Feel the differences in weight, texture, and density of different wool sheep breeds before and after the judging.

-Each year the Trailing of the Sheep Festival hosts the Championship Sheepdog Trials at Quigley Canyon Ranch in Hailey.
+Each year the Trailing of the Sheep Festival hosts the Championship Sheepdog Trials.
 Experience the relationship of border collies and their handlers as they herd small bands of sheep through a course of fences, paddocks, and poles.
-Bring $3 cash per person, a chair, binoculars, and a camera.
+Bring $7 cash per person, a chair, binoculars, and a camera, coolers are not allowed.
+Leashed dogs are permitted at the trials.
+Note: there is a new location for the 2022 trials.
+In addition, you may now purchase your ticket prior to the event or in-person.

 At the Big Sheep Parade, be sure to keep an eye out for the working border collies as well as the guard dogs, usually a mix of Pyrenees or Akbash breeds.
 These gentle giants stay with the sheep as protection and are so close to their bands that they are sometimes hard to spot.